Keep Warm Fishing In The Winter

 Keeping your feet warm is another one of those body parts that are very difficult to keep warm and I get asked all the time how I can stand in ice-cold water all day long.

-The answer for keeping your feet warm isn’t as simple as just put on more socks because that usually doesn’t work well.
+The answer for keeping your feet warm isn’t as simple as just putting on more socks because that usually doesn’t work well.
 These are some of my best tips that I have gained through experimenting and from other guides.

 The Best Waders For Fishing In The Winter?